njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 <summary><strong>Click to Expand</strong></summary>
 Yes, it can!
 Our model can handle inputs of any length (both longer and shorter than 1 week).
-Check out the **Fine-tune PAT + Built-in Model Explainability** notebook above for a demo.
+Check out the `How to: Fine-tune PAT + Built-in Model Explainability` notebook above for a demo.
 </details>

 **Can I use GPUs / can I locally fine-tune PAT?**